ardunster/consequences-game/README.md

 ## Content

 To create user content, copy the template file in the `/content/` directory.
+More details on implementation are in the README.md in that directory.

 If you want to create content not tracked by git, the `.gitignore` file is set up to ignore a `/private/` directory inside content.